nuagenetworks/monolithe/README.md

 It contains all the auto-generated sdk source code according to the specifications files.

+You can install it by doing:

+    $ cd examples/codegen
+    $ python setup.py develop
+    $ cd ../..

+> This is mandatory for Step 6

+> Don't forget to come back to the root folder

 ### Step 3: generate the ReST api documentation